garethjns/Kaggle-Titanic/README.md

 See also: https://www.kaggle.com/garethjns/titanicsexism-fairness-in-ml

 ## [Shortest Titanic kernel](https://github.com/garethjns/Kaggle-Titanic/blob/master/shortest-titanic-kernel.ipynb)
 A fork of [this kernel](https://www.kaggle.com/pavlofesenko/shortest-titanic-kernel-0-78468).
 Attempts to create a reasonably scoring model using the least code possible.
-A great example of how not to programme badly.
+A great example of how not to programme.
 See also: https://www.kaggle.com/garethjns/shortest-titanic-kernel-0-78468

 ## LightGBM